markfinger/unfort/README.md

   to be easily nuked.
 - **Prioritize clarity, but enable optimizations.**
   Avoid significant structural changes to source files.
 Provide source maps.
-Link to <script> and <link> elements for improved source map support in smaller code-bases.
+Link to &lt;script&gt; and &lt;link&gt; elements for improved source map support in smaller code-bases.
 Enable network optimizations for larger code-bases.
 - **Code over configuration.**
   Only provide the most minimal set of options.
 The higher-level processes